10 Simple Ways to Measure Social Media

 Social media marketing is essential for all businesses in the modern era.
 Therefore, proactive brands care about measuring success online.
-Actions, reach, engagement, user acquisition, conversion rates, retention and advocacy are some of the most popular KPIs brands seek to achieve.
+Actions, reach, engagement, user acquisition, conversion rates, retention, and advocacy are some of the most popular KPIs brands seek to achieve.
 We highlight 10 important matrices that every business should measure on social media:

 1. Average Response Time

 The average time that a brand takes to respond to comments and answers, queries/concerns online.
 The lower (faster) the response time, the higher the engagement of the brand.
 Consumers today expect human-like digital interactions with brands.
-Research shows that 42% consumers expect a response within 60 minutes.
+Research shows that 42% of consumers expect a response within 60 minutes.
 While this can be taken as a benchmark, the aim should be to make this time short and be consistent with it.
 Robi’s social media team has done a great job in this regard in Bangladesh.

 2. Audience Growth Rate

-The rate at which a brand adds (or loses) audience members per channel, found by dividing net increase in audience by total audience members.
-This KPI helps determine effectiveness of a brand’s activation campaigns.
+The rate at which a brand adds (or loses) audience members per channel, found by dividing the net increase in audience by total audience members.
+This KPI helps determine the effectiveness of a brand’s activation campaigns.
 It can also help determine which campaigns work and which don’t.

 3. Share of Voice